lgvalle/lgvalle.github.io/_posts/2015-08-04-flux-architecture.md

 Finding a good architecture for Android applications is not easy.
 Google seems to not care much about it, so there is no official recommendation on patterns beyond Activities lifecycle management.

 But defining an architecture for your application is important.
 Like it or not, **every application is going to have an architecture**.
-So you'd better be the one defining it then let it just emerge.
+So you'd better be the one defining it than let it just emerge.

 # Today: Clean Architecture